Pediatric Speech Therapy For Tongue Thrust

 • Tip of the tongue visible when speaking, swallowing, or resting

-• Unable to completely close their lips
+• Difficulty completely close their lips

 • Breathing through the mouth